-At Mayo Clinic, you work one-on-one with over 35 experienced, world-renowned faculty members to ensure your growth in clinical care, research and education.
+At Mayo Clinic, you work one-on-one with more than 35 experienced, world-renowned faculty members to ensure your growth in clinical care, research, and education.
 Staff consultants are always available to teach and mentor you.

 The program is fully accredited by the Accreditation Council for Graduate Medical Education.

 This fellowship fulfills the requirements for infectious disease training as stated by the American Board of Internal Medicine.
 After successfully completing the program, you are eligible to take the subspecialty Infectious Disease Certification Exam offered by the American Board of Internal Medicine.

 The Infectious Diseases Fellowship at Mayo Clinic's campus in Minnesota began in 1961.
 Since then, the program has evolved to include robust basic, translational and clinical research components and several subspecialty clinical inpatient and outpatient rotations.